stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 - **`.spec.secretName`**: Name of the secret that cert-manager will create once the certificate request gets approved by Certificate Authority (in present case LetsEncrypt).
 - **`.spec.dnsNames`**: List of DNS names that you want this certificate to support.
 This list can also include [wild card domain names](https://knowledge.digicert.com/general-information/what-is-a-wildcard-certificate) like `*.example.com`.
-- **`.spec.issuerRef.name`**: Name of the cluster issuer that you want to use when create this certificate.
+- **`.spec.issuerRef.name`**: Name of the cluster issuer that you want to use when creating this certificate.
 You can confirm value for this field with cluster admin.

 Commit, push, and merge these changes to the `main` branch.
 ArgoCD will deploy the resources to the specified namespaces within few minutes.
-Confirm that certificate is available in system namespace and is upto date before proceeding further.
+Confirm that certificate is available in system namespace and is up-to-date before proceeding further.

 ## Step 3: Distribute certificate across tenant namespaces